gilch/hissp/README.md

 Hissp macros and reader macros can return any type of object.
 If you return a string the compiler will assume it's either a qualified symbol or plain identifier (and emit it verbatim).
-But, like a SQL injection attack, the string *could* contain almost arbitrary Python code instead.
+But, the string *could* contain almost arbitrary Python code instead.
+(Think of it like a SQL injection attack.)
+The compiler actually checks for parentheses and spaces in strings, and if it finds any, it will assume it's a Python injection and will avoid processing them like symbols.

 Howerver, the whole point of Hissp is syntactic macros.
 If you wanted to do string metaprogramming you could have just used `exec()`,